 For example, the credit reporting agency may have incorrectly listed a debt twice, or listed the wrong amount.
 Furthermore, credit providers may list a default while the outstanding debt was still in dispute.

-Therefore, if you find something in your credit report you feel to be incorrect, there are certain steps you should follow:
+Therefore, if you find something in your credit report that is incorrect, there are certain steps you should follow:

 - Get in contact with the lender and ask for the incorrect listing to be removed or changed.
 If the lender agrees with you, the credit reporting agency will be informed and the listing will be altered.